+Basic idea of displacement current.
 Electromagnetic waves, their characteristics, their transverse nature (qualitative ideas only).
 Complete electromagnetic spectrum starting from radio waves to gamma rays: elementary facts of electromagnetic waves and their uses.

-Qualitative descriptions only of electromagnetic spectrum; common features of all regions of em spectrum including transverse nature (\vec{E} and \vec{B} perpendicular to \vec{c}); special features of the common classification (gamma rays, X rays, UV rays, visible light, IR, microwaves, radio and TV waves) in their production (source), detection and other properties; uses; approximate range of λ or f or at least proper order of increasing f or λ .
+Concept of displacement current, qualitative descriptions only of electromagnetic spectrum; common features of all regions of em spectrum including transverse nature (\vec{E} and \vec{B} perpendicular to c); special features of the common classification (gamma rays, X rays, UV rays, visible light, IR, microwaves, radio and TV waves) in their production (source), detection and other properties; uses; approximate range of λ or f or at least proper order of increasing f or λ .